-- Nashville Shop Talks – Shop Talk take place once a month at a different barber, beauty, or coffee shop in the city.
-This is one way we continue to have this dialogue on the grassroots level out in the community, taking the conversation and meeting people where they are comfortable to discuss a variety of important topics.
+- Nashville Shop Talks - Shop Talks took place about once a month at a different barber, beauty, or coffee shop in the city.
+This dialogue was held on the grassroots level out in the community, taking the conversation and meeting people where they are comfortable to discuss a variety of important topics.

-- Nashville Unites Meeting – Nashville Unites is an initiative founded by the Late Francis Guess and Bishop Joseph Walker, III after the incidents that occurred in Ferguson, MO.
+- Nashville Unites Meeting – Nashville Unites is an initiative founded by the late Francis Guess and Bishop Joseph Walker, III after the incidents that occurred in Ferguson, MO.
 The goal of Nashville Unites is to bring together various organizations and individuals that want to be part of the solution for racial equity.
-Those that participate in Nashville Unites will have the opportunity to work on strategy and policy recommendations on issues that impact racial equity.
-The current committees of Nashville Unites are working on making policy recommendations from the President’s Task Force Report on 21st Century Policing, making recommendations for a Citizens Review Board, creating a new economy with new economic opportunities and creating a community resource locator.
+Those that participated in Nashville Unites will have the opportunity to work on strategy and policy recommendations on issues that impact racial equity.
+The committees of Nashville Unites were working on making policy recommendations from the President’s Task Force Report on 21st Century Policing, making recommendations for a Citizens Review Board, creating a new economy with new economic opportunities and creating a community resource locator.

 - Mayor Barry has met with university presidents and other university representatives to encourage them to use their faculty, staff and students to conduct these important REAL dialogues throughout the city.
 Nashville is a center of higher education, and we will attempt to maximize those resources.
 This is a wonderful opportunity to see our entire university community come together, coordinate and collaborate.